pokidyshev/oura-mcp/README.md

 - **Date Formats**: Supports natural language ("today", "yesterday", "last week") and YYYY-MM-DD
 - **Security**: All API calls use HTTPS.
 Tokens stored in environment variables only.

+## Security Note (OAuth2 Deployment)

+The current OAuth2 implementation uses `DebugTokenVerifier` for FastMCP token validation.
+While OAuthProxy securely handles the OAuth flow, code exchange, and token storage, the FastMCP-issued JWT validation should be enhanced for production by implementing a custom token verifier or using introspection.
+The `JWT_SIGNING_KEY` environment variable provides some protection but a proper verifier is recommended for high-security deployments.

 ## License

 MIT License - see LICENSE file